Common name: Julian’s Hibbertia

 Occurs in tall open forest of Eucalyptus pilularis, E. resinifera, Corymbia gummifera and Angophora costata; on shale/sandstone transition soils.

 NSW subdivisions: CC

 Threatened species: NSW BCA: Critically Endangered

-This species is very rare, only occurring near the suburbs of Turramurra, Macquarie Park and Beecroft in Sydney's Northern Suburbs.
-It is only known from three very small populations.
+This species is very rare, it is known from three small populations near the suburbs of Turramurra, Macquarie Park and Beecroft in Sydney's Northern Suburbs, and from a disjunct occurrence near Maroota in Sydney's north west.

 Taxon concept: H. Toelken (2015)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.